 3. Adopt the Avalanche or Snowball Method

-Focus on paying off the card with the highest interest rate first, while making minimum payments on others.
-This method saves you the most money over time.
+Avalanche Method: Focus on paying off the card with the highest interest rate first, while making minimum payments on others.
+This method saves you the most money over time because you’ll minimize the amount of interest you pay.
+Once the highest-interest card is paid off, move on to the next one.

 4. Consider Balance Transfer Cards